Look at the size of that whammer!

 - British freight trains did not have continuous brakes until after the demise of steam, roughly speaking.
 Braking was effected by means of steam brakes on the locomotive and hand brakes on the locomotive's tender and the brake van.
 Certain classes of locomotive were notorious for the operation of the tender brakes requiring much strenuous winding of a small hand crank to little effect.
 It was the fireman's duty to wind this crank, and it was said that firemen who were regularly assigned to those classes of locomotive could readily be distinguished by having one arm bigger than the other.

-- Commissar Yarrick has an Ork Powah Klaw almost as big as the rest of him in place of his right arm, which is strange for two reasons: A) Using xeno technology is usually punished by death in the Imperium and B) any Orky technology more complex than a bike, if that, only works because the Ork's gestalt psychic powers make it work because they believe it should.
-This raises some interesting questions about Yarrick's relationship with his preferred enemy.
+- Commissar Yarrick has an Ork Powah Klaw almost as big as the rest of him in place of his right arm, which is strange for two reasons: A) Using xeno technology is usually punished by death in the Imperium and B) most Orky technology only works because the Ork's gestalt psychic powers make it work the way they believe it should.
+This, along with his laser eye (which was the Orks' idea), raises some interesting questions about Yarrick's relationship with his preferred enemy.

 - Eberron has the Battlefist, a magic item attached to Warforged and Renegade Mastermakers/Self-Forged.